WENO-OF/WENOEXT/README.md

 ====================
 Weighted essentially non-oscillatory library for the framework of OpenFOAM.

-Currently supported version:
+Tested versions:
-	- 2.3.x
+    - OpenFOAM 2.3.x
+    - OpenFOAM-dev

 Installation